chriswu99aaa/Computer-Science-Learning-Noet/CSAPP_Note.md

 # Computer System a programmer perspective note
 ## 1 A tour of computer system
+### 1.1 All information is bits
+In this section, There is an important quotes I wish to remember: All information, whether stored in disk files, or network contents, is stored as bits.

 ## 2 Representing and Multipulating Information